 - Distance from Chicago: 5 hours from Chicago

 This outdoor oasis near Cleveland moved into the top 10 most visited national parks in 2020, to the 7th spot.
 The park consists of 33,000 acres of leafy trees, grassy valleys, cascading waterfalls and historic farms.
 Spend your time hiking, biking and viewing wildlife.
 The 60-foot Brandywine Falls is a showstopper.
 Rent bikes from Century Cycles and pedal the historic Ohio & Erie Canal Towpath Trail.
 Hop aboard the Cuyahoga Valley Scenic Railroad for a 2.5-hour roundtrip ride.
 Kids with national parks passports will be delighted to have the conductor stamp theirs.

 Families often stay in Independence, which is close to the park.
 Drive over to Cleveland for the Great Lakes Science Center, an excellent, interactive science museum.
 Melt Bar & Grilled is a cool place to grab a gooey, gourmet grilled cheese.
 An hour and a half from the national park, you can sleep in the treetops at The Mohicans Treehouses.

-Indiana Dunes National Park, Northwestern Indiana
+Indiana Dunes National Park, Northwest Indiana

 Some of the most challenging hiking terrain in the Midwest exists here.
 While climbing towering sand dunes can make your heart pound and your legs quiver, the views of blue Lake Michigan below are exceptionally rewarding.
 Cowles Bog is a favorite trail to wander past black oak savannas, swamps, marshes, ponds and dunes to the sandy beach.